Metinaro

-Metinaro is a town and administrative post in the Metinaro Subdistrict, located in the Dili Municipality of East Timor.
+Metinaro is a town and administrative post in the Metinaro Subdistrict, located in the Dili Municipality of Timor-Leste.
 Situated along the northern coastline of the island, it lies northeast of the capital city, Dili, and is part of the region's expanding infrastructure.

 Geography and natural features

 Metinaro is known for its coastal location, which offers opportunities for fishing, trade, and tourism.
 The area boasts a vibrant underwater ecosystem, making it a popular destination for diving enthusiasts.
 The colorful marine life along the coast draws visitors seeking unique diving experiences.

 Infrastructure and military presence

-Metinaro serves as a significant military hub for East Timor.
+Metinaro serves as a significant military hub for Timor-Leste.
 It is home to the 1st Battalion of the East Timor Defense Force (F-FDTL), which operates from the Metinaro Barracks.
 The site also houses the Recruit Training Centre and the Defence Force School of Languages, established under the Defence Cooperation Programme with Australia.
 Through this partnership, the Australian Army provides training and expertise to enhance the capacity of the F-FDTL.
 The 2nd Battalion is located in Baucau, approximately an hour's drive to the east.